Avaiga/taipy-doc/docs/manuals/core/config/advanced-config.md

 # Python code configuration

 A code configuration can be done on a Python file directly when designing the pipelines and scenarios.
-This configuration can be done by importing through the [`taipy`](../../../reference/#taipy) API.
+This configuration can be done using methods from the `Config^` class.
 This python configuration is meant to be used during the application development phase.
 It overrides the default configuration: if some values are not provided, the default configuration applies.

 !!!
 Example "Design of the application to configure"